bhass1/mender-docs/301.Troubleshoot/03.Mender-Client/docs.md

-On the other hand, if you set up the Mender server yourself as described in [Production installation](../../07.Server-installation/04.Production-installation-with-kubernetes/docs.md) and generated certificates as part of it, your need to make sure that the server certificates are in `/etc/mender/server.crt` on your device.
+On the other hand, if you set up the Mender server yourself as described in [Production installation](../../07.Server-installation/04.Production-installation-with-kubernetes/docs.md) and generated certificates as part of it, your need to make sure that the server certificates are in `/etc/mender/server.crt` on your device and the mender-client is configured to use it by setting [ServerCertificate](https://docs.mender.io/client-installation/configuration-file/configuration-options#servercertificate) in `/etc/mender/mender.conf`.

 To test that they match, run `cat /etc/mender/server.crt` on your device, and compare that to the output of the following command, adjusting the hostnames mender.example.com / s3.example.com (ideally run on device, but can be run from elsewhere as well):